Google Play Promotional Content (LiveOps): Best Practices

 Types of promotional content and when to use it

-- Pre-registration announcements: Updates for pre-registered users, new content to keep users excited and informed, instant app demos, milestone rewards progress, or global release announcements.
+- Pre-registration update: Sent to users who have pre-registered for a game.
+They inform users of new content, instant app demos, milestone rewards progress, or global release announcements.

 How to implement promotional content for your mobile game

 Promotional content is especially important for mobile games that rely on retention rates and in-app purchases to become profitable.
-These games are only monetized through large audiences who are active and engaged.
-Therefore, it is important to come up with creative ways to keep your app or game fresh, new, and exciting.
+Large audiences, who are active and engaged, monetize these games exclusively.
+Therefore, it is important to come up with creative ways to keep your app or game fresh, new, and exciting through promotional content.
 Here are a few ways in which you can implement promotional content for your mobile game:

-The simplest promotional content tactic is to run a special sale for a holiday or anniversary, as these events offer the opportunity to try interesting things and provide set dates to plan for.
-Using promotional content to create special limited-time offers during holiday events is a quick way to test the waters on user reactions.
+The simplest promotional content tactic is to run a special sale for a holiday, as holidays offer the opportunity to try interesting things and provide set dates to plan for.
+Using promotional content to create special limited-time offers during holiday events is a quick way to test the waters on how users will react.

 For games, competition can drive high engagement and incentives to monetize.
 If you are a fighting game or RPG, consider holding a community-wide tournament where players can compete for spots on a leaderboard and the winner can get access to a highly coveted reward.
 However, be cautious not to create a “pay-to-win” feel.